Indonesian president-elect Jokowi calls for unity after bitter election

 There have been no reports of major unrest since the election.
 Hundreds of thousands of police and military personnel are on heightened alert across the vast archipelago, home to the world's biggest Muslim population.

-(Additional reporting by Dennys Kapa, Chris Nusatya, Fransiska Nangoy, Gayatri Suroyo, Fergus Jensen, Nilufar Rizki, Wilda Asmarini, Yayat Surpiatna and Eveline Danubrata, Writing by Randy Fabi and Jonathan Thatcher; Editing by Mike Collett-White)
+(Additional reporting by Dennys Kapa, Chris Nusatya, Fransiska Nangoy, Gayatri Suroyo, Fergus Jensen, Nilufar Rizki, Wilda Asmarini, Yayat Surpiatna and Eveline Danubrata, Writing by Randy Fabi and Jonathan Thatcher; Editing by Mike Collett-White and Ron Popeski)